 MapR architecture preserves and therefore exploits its read-write file system capability to provide standard NFS interface for cluster access so that you can directly deposit data into the cluster without needing any special connectors.
 Whether it’s a web server, or a database server, or an application server, they can all dump data into MapR directly at very high speeds.
 MapR can behave like a giant NFS server that’s fully HA.
 This saves a lot of time and energy in trying to fork-lift data into Hadoop.
 With MapR, you can do it directly, with no intermediate steps needed.

-MapR introduced database tables in the MapR M7 Enterprise Database Edition, which are binary compatible with Apache HBase, and are simply accessed by using a different path name.
-What’s unique about M7 is that the tables are integrated into the storage system; they’re built on the container architecture, and are always available on every node providing 100% data locality.
+MapR introduced database tables with MapR Database, which are binary compatible with Apache HBase, and are simply accessed by using a different path name.
+What’s unique about MapR is that the tables are integrated into the storage system; they’re built on the container architecture, and are always available on every node providing 100% data locality.
 There’s no extra administration for database tables and you can have an unlimited number of tables once again going all the way up to trillion tables.
 More importantly, because MapR can update in place there are no compactions to deal with.
 Because of this ability, we get a 5x better performance with excellent (95th and 99th percentile) latencies.

-Architecture matters for a Big Data platform that serves the needs of a wide array of Big Data users that need their platform to run all the time, provide the best performance and is easy to work with.
-Only the MapR Distribution for Hadoop gives you the architectural capabilities to use low cost commodity hardware, while getting enterprise-class reliability with instant-restart, snapshots, mirrors, and no single-point-of-failure, as well as access to standard protocols like NFS, ODBC, and Hadoop.
+Architecture matters for a big data platform that serves the needs of a wide array of big data users that need their platform to run all the time, provide the best performance and is easy to work with.
+Only the MapR Converged Data Platform gives you the architectural capabilities to use low cost commodity hardware, while getting enterprise-class reliability with instant-restart, snapshots, mirrors, and no single-point-of-failure, as well as access to standard protocols like NFS, ODBC, and Hadoop.